 Moms Clean Air Force Ohio sponsored the Green Cincinnati Thought Leader event.

-Field consultant, Laura Burns spoke during the Sunday service at the Bellville UU church.
+Field organizer Laura Burns spoke during the Sunday service at the Bellville Unitarian Universalist Church.

 Moms Clean Air Force Ohio hosted Mama Summit 2017 at the Statehouse in Columbus.
 Participants joined for advocacy training and lobby visits to advocate for the health and wellness of our children.